pkeilbach/htwg-practical-nlp/docs/presentations.md

     - If your practical part is a Jupyter Notebook, you could provide a [mybinder](https://mybinder.org/) link.
     - If you build a web service, after I cloned the repository, the service should come up by running `make` or `npm install && npm start`.
-    - You could also provide a docker image that I can start with `docker run`.
     - If you provide a Python script, it is acceptable to do a `pip install` followed by a `python my_script.py`, since this is conventional in Python.

 !!! info